AjayRajan05/VoiceOS/README.md

 ## License

-MIT License — see [LICENSE](LICENSE) if present in the repository, or the license field in `pyproject.toml`.
+MIT License: see [LICENSE](LICENSE) if present in the repository, or the license field in `pyproject.toml`.

 ---